 Each stage of the real estate investment lifecycle involves agreements with different stakeholders, including lenders, contractors, tenants, buyers, and sellers.
 A default on any of these agreements can result in breach-of-contract lawsuits or other legal threats.
 Real estate investors may also face ongoing lawsuits for slip-and-falls and other personal injury claims, many of which are frivolous.

 Any real estate investor that plays the game long enough is likely to be involved in legal disputes.
 Any dispute can result in a judgment against the real estate investor.
-Without proper planning, all of the real estate investor’s assets—including personal assets—are potentially subject to legal claims.
+Without proper planning, the real estate investor’s assets—including personal assets—are potentially subject to legal claims.
 The investor may wake up to find his home or bank accounts under seizure by a plaintiff’s attorney seeking to enforce a judgment.

 Real estate also involves tax complexity.
 Real estate is a tax-favored investment, with many loopholes that allow real estate investors to save taxes.
 To take full advantage of these loopholes, real estate investors must hold their investments in business entities that allow them to use tax losses and reduce taxable income.
 A one-size-fits-all business structure often leaves valuable tax savings on the table.